 And to all you arcade collectors out there, keep stuffing your garages, your spare bedrooms, your hearts.
 Keep fighting to preserve what’s left of “the video craze”.

-Writer, arcade collector and historical researcher with a deep interest in urban legends, unsolved mysteries and 20th century pop culture.
-DeSpira was featured in the 2013 documentary film, "The Video Craze: Where Were You in '82" and appears in the forth coming documentary series in conjunction with The History Channel, "The Polybius Conspiracy" (2017).
+Writer and historical researcher with a deep interest in urban legends, unsolved mysteries and 20th century pop culture.
+DeSpira was featured in the 2013 documentary film, "The Video Craze: Where Were You in '82" and in the dramatic podcast series, "The Polybius Conspiracy".
+A classic arcade game collector, DeSpira believes every room dreams of becoming an arcade.

 View all posts by Cat DeSpira